bnomei/kirby3-mysql-cachedriver/README.md

 file : 0.11837792396545
 ```

-> ATTENTION: This will create and remove a lot of cache files and sqlite entries
+> ATTENTION: This will create and remove a lot of cache files and SQLite entries

 ### No cache when debugging

 When Kirbys global debug config is set to `true` the complete plugin cache will be flushed and no caches will be read.
 But entries will be created.
-This will make you live easier – trust me.

 ### How to use MySQL Cache with Lapse or Boost